10up/Engineering-Best-Practices/_includes/markdown/Migrations.md

 The first step in any migration should be to create a migration plan.
 This plan will be built on information obtained from analyzing the site you're migrating.
 This could be a migration from one WordPress site to another, with minimal data changes, or it could be from a completely custom CMS into WordPress.
 In any case, we need to figure out where the data lives, how it's currently stored, and how that data is going to map into the new site.
 In almost all cases, this will involve getting the actual data to be migrated (usually a database dump).

 Once the data has been analyzed, we can use that information to start writing our migration plan.
 This plan will contain things like what steps we will be running, how long we expect the migration to take, a mapping of the data from the old site to the new one (custom post types, custom taxonomies, how much data there is, etc) and any gotchas we want to keep an eye on (expounded upon below).
 This migration plan will heavily influence the next steps.
 Make sure this migration plan is reviewed by at least one other engineer, incorporating any feedback they might have.
+At 10up, plans are required for every migration.

 ### Writing Migration Scripts

 Now that we have a solid migration plan in place, we are ready to actually write the scripts that will handle the migration.
 All migrations will vary heavily at this step.
 Sometimes we can get WXR files and just use the WordPress importer (typically using [WP CLI](http://wp-cli.org/commands/import/)) to handle everything we need.
 Other times we'll use the WordPress Importer then write a script to modify data once it's in WordPress.
-And other times we'll write scripts that handle the entire migration process for us.
+Other times we'll write scripts that handle the entire migration process for us.

-All of these decisions should be part of the migration plan we put together, so at this point, we know exactly what we are going to do and we can start work accordingly.
-10up will generally use [WP CLI](http://wp-cli.org/) to power these scripts, which gives us great flexibility on what we can do, what output we can show and typically you'll have a lot less issues with performance, like memory limits and timeouts.
+All of these decisions should be part of the migration plan we put together, so at this point, we know exactly what we are going to do, and we can start work accordingly.
+10up will generally use [WP CLI](http://wp-cli.org/) to power these scripts, which gives us great flexibility on what we can do, what output we can show, and typically you'll have a lot less issues with performance, like memory limits and timeouts.

-### Things To Be Aware Of
+### Thou Shalt Not Forget

 The following are some general things to keep in mind when doing these migrations.
 Note that not all will apply in every scenario and there are items missing from this list, but this gives a good general overview of things to keep in mind.

 * Test all migration scripts

-	This probably goes without saying but migrations should be run multiple times: locally, staging, preprod if available, before it's ever run on production.
+	This probably goes without saying but migrations should be run multiple times: locally, staging, preproduction (if available), before it's ever run on production.
 There will inevitably be issues that need to be fixed, so the more the migration process is tested, the more likely these issues are found and fixed before it's run on production.
 It's always better to write and test iteratively, so any potentially issues can be found and fixed sooner.

 	 * In the same vein as this, make sure all scripts are code reviewed before running on stage/preprod/prod.